 We do not only believe in healthcare equality, but also in educational fairness and equality in opportunity.
-That means all students, passing standard prerequisites, are given the chance to follow our nursing programs.
-We have no ballot and our programs are not the sole prerogative of A-grade students.
-It is our task as a nursing school to bring all eligible students to excellence and not just the ‘geniuses’!
-We believe there is too much focus on showing off “first time pass rates” and not enough focus on enhancing healthcare around the world and decreasing the worldwide shortage in nurses.
-Quality of healthcare and patient safety is not just guaranteed by educating a nursing ‘elite’!
+That means all students, passing standard prerequisites, are given the chance to follow our nursing program.
+We have no ballot and our program is not the sole prerogative of A-grade students.
+It is our task as a nursing school to bring all eligible students to excellence!

 Our Professional Principles

 - Holistic and natural approach to Well-being, Nursing and Healing.

 - Patient-centered approach.

 - Student-centered, adaptive and differentiated, instead of instructor-centered and generalized.

 - Knowledge and skills across the board of healthcare.

 - Acquiring knowledge based on research, critical thinking, analysis, clinical reasoning and best practices.